MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/usbbusif/ns-usbbusif-_usb_bus_interface_usbdi_v2.md

 The <b>IsDeviceHighSpeed</b> routine does not indicate whether a device is capable of high-speed operation, but whether it is in fact operating at high speed.

-The routines in this structure must be callable at IRQL &gt;= DISPATCH_LEVEL.
+The routines in this structure must be callable at IRQL >= DISPATCH_LEVEL.